 The AFFCO divides pet food components and nutrition into six categories.

-One of the best things you can do is develop the habit of reading food labels.
-This is when things become a little complicated.
-Many companies employ deceptive marketing strategies to make their items appear better than they are.
+One of the best pet nutrition tips is to develop the habit of reading food labels carefully.
+This process can get a bit complicated, as many companies use deceptive marketing strategies to make their products seem healthier than they actually are.

 AAFCO-approved foods must have a few key pieces of information on their labels.